CA4022/Lab1-Configuration-HadoopMR/README.md

 $ java -version
 If you do not have Java8, install it
 $ brew cask install homebrew/cask-versions/adoptopenjdk8-->

-## Note on Vagrant (for VirtualBox users)

-Vagrantfile available in this repo creates an blank ubuntu trusty 64 virtual machine and installs mrjob (python mapreduce library).
-In order to avoid overload we are not going to create a VM to run Hadoop, but we will run a single node cluster on our own machine (Mac or Windows) or on the Unix Lab machine accessible remotely.

 # Downloading and installing Hadoop from command line